cbruce1/Robinson_CSCI2270_FinalProject/README.md

 <b>How to Run</b>

 To run the file you will need to compile and run main.cpp, Playlist.h and Playlist.cpp.
-MusicLibrary.txt must be in the same directory as main.cpp in order for the program to run properly.
+MusicLibrary.txt must be in the same directory as main.cpp in order for the program to run properly. c++11 required.

+To run from a terminal window:

+g++ -std=c++11 main.cpp Playlist.h Playlist.cpp

+./a.out

 Once you have the program running you will be given the choice of 6 options:
 <ol>